Universality in polytope phase transitions and message passing algorithms: Proofs of Theorems 3 and 4

 The rest of this section is organized as follows.
-In subsection \ref{sec:MPDefinition} we introduce two new iterations that are useful intermediary steps for our analysis.
-We show that the corresponding variables admit representations as sums over trees in Sec.~\ref{sec:TreeRep} and use them to prove basic properties of these recursions in Secs.~\ref{sec:ProofMom}, \ref{sec:ProofMomIID}, and \ref{sec:PolyAMP}.
-Theorems \ref{thm:Universality} and \ref{thm:PolySE} are then proved in Secs.~\ref{sec:ProofUniversalityPolynom}, \ref{sec:ProofPolySE}.
-Because of Eq.~(\ref{eq:OneTimeMatch}), Theorem \ref{thm:SE} follows as a special case of Theorem \ref{thm:PolySE}.
+In Section~\ref {sec:MPDefinition} we introduce two new iterations that are useful intermediary steps for our analysis.
+We show that the corresponding variables admit representations as sums over trees in Section~\ref{sec:TreeRep} and use them to prove basic properties of these recursions in Sections \ref{sec:ProofMom}, \ref{sec:ProofMomIID} and \ref{sec:PolyAMP}.
+Theorems \ref{thm:Universality} and \ref{thm:PolySE} are then proved in Sections \ref{sec:ProofUniversalityPolynom}, \ref{sec:ProofPolySE}.
+Because of equation (\ref{eq:OneTimeMatch}), Theorem~\ref{thm:SE} follows as a special case of Theorem~\ref{thm:PolySE}.
 Indeed, we will show that both statements are equivalent through a reduction argument.
-Depending on the application, Theorem \ref{thm:PolySE} might be a more convenient formulation of the state evolution and will be used in Section \ref{sec:NonSymmetric}.
+Depending on the application, Theorem~\ref{thm:PolySE} might be a more convenient formulation of the state evolution and will be used in Section~\ref {sec:NonSymmetric}.